eotter-beep/telui/README.md

 ## License

-Unless stated otherwise in individual files, TelUI is distributed under the MIT License (see the header comment in `font.css` for the canonical notice).
-Please include the license text when redistributing TelUI or derivative works.
+Unless stated otherwise in individual files, TelUI is distributed under the MIT License.
+Please include the license text when redistributing TelUI or derivative works, unless you made a index.html or other HTML and configurations when published.